wpgp/wopr/README.md

 Note: `'NGA'` refers to Nigeria.
 WOPR uses [ISO country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to abbreviate country names.

 By default, `downloadData()` will not download files larger than 100 MB unless you change the `maxsize` argument (see `?downloadData`).
 Using the default settings, a folder named `./wopr` will be created in your R working directory for downloaded files.
 A spreadsheet listing all WOPR files currently saved to your hard drive can be found in `./wopr/wopr_catalogue.csv`.
 To list the files that have been downloaded to your working directory from within the R console, use `list.files('wopr', recursive=T)`.
+In multiple calls to downloadData(), files that you have previously downloaded will be overwritten if your local files do not match the server files (based on an md5sums check).

 ### Spatial Query